joeletho/Georip/README.md

 ## Description

-Georip is specifically designed for processing geospatial raster data (such as satellite images, lidar data, and aerial imagery) related to forest treatment activities.
+Georip is specifically designed for processing geospatial raster data (such as satellite images, lidar data, and aerial imagery).
 The primary goal of this project is to apply deep learning models, particularly convolutional neural networks (CNNs), to classify and analyze raster data for forest management and environmental monitoring.
 The project enables users to manipulate and preprocess raster data into training datasets for CNN models, helping to automate the classification of forest conditions, land use changes, and other relevant environmental phenomena.

 Key features include: